This page refers to the

 case_sensitiveparameter that is part of a model.

-case_sensitivecan also be used as part of an Explore, described on this documentation page.
+case_sensitivecan also be used as part of an Explore, described on the

-case_sensitivecan also be used as part of a dimension or filter field as described on this documentation page
+case_sensitivecan also be used as part of a dimension or filter field, described on the

 AcceptsA Boolean (